Conditions in Shopify Flow

 Includes

-Includes compares values to see whether any of the first value input includes the data in the second value input.
+Includes compares values to check whether any of the first value input includes the data in the second value input.
 In the following example, the value for order.lineitem.product.title is retrieved from your store data and compared to the second value, scrape.

 Example of a workflow that uses the includes logical operator to cancel an order if the retrieved data includes the string scrape